 Interior Space vs R-Value

 It’s easy to increase your R-Value beyond code minimums while maintaining the engineered benefits and maximum interior space with InSoFast panels.
-InSoFast lets you balance high performance wall insulation against the need for valuable interior LIVING space.
+InSoFast lets you balance high performance wall insulation boards against the need for valuable interior LIVING space.

 - For more information about "Space vs. R-Value" go to our InSoFast PLUS page.